-- Availability of funds - Relevance of the proposed activity to SC priorities - Relevance of the proposed activity to ASCR priorities - Ensuring an appropriate balance of activities within SC programs - Previous performance and performance under current awards
+- Availability of funds - Relevance of the proposed activity to SC priorities - Ensuring an appropriate balance of activities within SC programs - Performance under current awards - Participation with multi-institutional teams

 3. Selection

 The Selection Official will consider the findings of the merit review and may consider any of the Program Policy Factors described above.